jayxmukati/Fraud-Detection-System/README.md

 Fraud Detection System

-nitors transactions in real-time, using intelligent rules to flag suspicious activity instantly.
+Monitors transactions in real-time, using intelligent rules to flag suspicious activity instantly.
 Keep your finances safe with role-based access and a clear, intuitive interface.

 Why Choose Our Platform?